About the video

 From the bottom of our hearts, we also thank filmmakers Alysha Collie and Dallas Yellowfly of 3 Crows Productions.
 Their outstanding generosity, commitment, passion, and brilliance made this film possible.

-Content note: This video discusses child apprehensions, residential schools, trauma, colonialism, and discrimination against people who use substances.
+The film discusses child apprehensions, residential schools, trauma, colonialism, and discrimination against people who use substances.

 Take action